LogoLogo

 Native built-in objects

-There are several built-in modules available in the function body.
-Math is one of them which is quite useful for arithmetic operations.
+There are several built-in modules available in the function body. is one of them which is quite useful for arithmetic operations.